-This entire process and phenomena, where an organism, grows physically, evolves physiologically, attains mental growth and maturity.
-This is collectively known as Development.
+This entire process and phenomena, where an entity, physically grows, physiologically evolves, to attain mental growth and maturity is collectively referred to as Development.
 The process of development of shape and structure of a living organism is known as Morphogenesis, whereas Differentiation is the process of change in cells, tissues and internal & external organs.

 Types of Growth

 - Primary and Secondary Growth: The mitotic divisions in meristematic cells at the root and shoot apex hikes the length of the plant.
 This is called as Primary Growth while Secondary meristem which results in an increased diameter of the plant known as Secondary Growth.

 - Vegetative Growth: The growth in plants before flowering is known as vegetative growth and includes the formation of leaves, branches, and stems.